 Fred Armisen is one of the most diversely talented performers working today with credits that run the gamut from acting, producing, and writing in both comedy and music.

-Armisen’s most recent venture is his new IFC comedy, Documentary Now!.
+Armisen’s most recent venture for IFC is the comedy Documentary Now!.
 The show is a curated series of half-hour documentaries and biopics, each about a completely fictitious subject.
-The show recently wrapped its first season and will return for season two in 2016.
 Meyers is an executive producer for the series along with Armisen and Hader, who play all of the primary roles.

 In February 2014, Armisen was named band leader of the 8G Band on Late Night With Seth Meyers.
 The band, curated by Armisen, includes members of indie rock bands Les Savy Fav and Girls against Boys.

-Early next year, Armisen can be seen in Zoolander 2, the sequel to the hit 2001 comedy Zoolander.
-Armisen will star alongside Ben Stiller, Owen Wilson, Penélope Cruz, Christine Taylor and Kristen Wiig.
-It is set to be released on February 12, 2016.
+Armisen has recently been seen in Zoolander 2, the sequel to the hit 2001 comedy Zoolander.
+Armisen starred alongside Ben Stiller, Owen Wilson, Penélope Cruz, Christine Taylor and Kristen Wiig.

 Armisen also recently starred in HBO’s one-off comedy event 7 Days in Hell with Andy Samberg and Kit Harington and Addicted to Fresno alongside Aubrey Plaza, Molly Shannon, Judy Greer, and Natasha Lyonne.